Getting to Seattle

 6:30 a.m.
 Meeting & Gear Check Day 1 of Course

 We meet at the Alpine Ascents Office at 6:30 a.m. on Day 1 of your course for your gear check.
-Please be on time.
-Alpine Ascents provides transportation to and from the office to the trail head.
-Please review the Gear Check information and come prepared.
+Please be on time and come prepared, following your Gear Check information.

 Day 6 and 7 of Course

 Day 6 is your final day on Mount Baker.
-After breaking camp and returning to the trailhead you are brought back to Seattle to dine and overnight (not included in trip cost).
+After breaking camp and returning to the trailhead you will drive back to Seattle or wherever you choose to lodge that evening (some climbers choose to stay closer to Mount Rainier this evening).
 Please make a hotel reservation in Seattle for the night of Day 6.

 Day 7 is your first day on Mount Rainier.
-Meet at the Alpine Ascents office at 6:00 a.m.
+We will meet at the Cougar Rock Campground in Mount Rainier National Park at 9:00 a.m.
 Please be on time.
 Additional guides will join us for the Rainier summit climb.

 Day 10 of Course